Ezzhingy/Ezzhingy/README.md

 ## 👀 Talk to me about:
 - Improving website design using React, TailwindCSS, and JavaScript.
 Next.js on the horizon!
 - Backend web development.
 Intermediate in Flask and now tackling Node.js + Express.js!
 - Data structures and algorithms.
 Currently using Python!
+Maybe switching to C++ for faster compilation times 👀

 ## 📫 Contact